ZY-LIi/IEEE_TGRS_SPFormer/README.md

 Citation
 ---------------------

-**Reproductions of our model and experiments are very welcome, and citations to our paper will be greatly appreciated**
+**Reproductions of our model and experiments are welcome, and citations to our paper will be greatly appreciated!**

 Z. Li, Z. Xue, Q. Xu, L. Zhang, T. Zhu and M. Zhang, "SPFormer: Self-Pooling Transformer for Few-Shot Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-19, 2024, Art no. 5502019, doi: 10.1109/TGRS.2023.3345923.